TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 ![Clock Period formula](../Images/Sensor_subsystem/clock_period.png)

-This means the VL53L8CX will receive another data sample every 16.67 ms. From the conceptual design we can assume the max speed of the golf ball is 6 m/s.
+This means the VL53L8CX will receive another data sample every 16.67 ms. From the conceptual design, we can assume the max speed of the golf ball is 6 m/s.
 If the golf ball is traveling at this speed, it will go 236.448 inch/sec:

 ![Speed formula](../Images/Sensor_subsystem/speed.png)

-This means the golf ball will pass by the firing machine after .25376 seconds, or 253.76 ms. This will allow for 14 samples to be taken before the projectile reaches the interceptor when operating at the maximum frequency.
+This means the golf ball will pass by the firing machine after .25376 seconds or 253.76 ms. This will allow for 14 samples to be taken before the projectile reaches the interceptor when operating at the maximum frequency.
 However, the mode that the device will be operating on based off the information on the datasheet will operate at 30 HZ.
 This will result in a clock period of 33.33 ms. This will halve the